 What have your findings indicated about the habitability of the system?

 We have found that the fourth planet, the closest one to the star in the TRAPPIST-1 habitable zone, may experience a dramatic bombardment of particles, up to a million times more than Earth.
-Flares on the surface of the star or travelling shock waves emanating from explosions on its surface produce those particles.
+Flares on the surface of the star or traveling shock waves emanating from explosions on its surface produce those particles.

 The journey of the particles away from the star depends on the angle of the star’s magnetic field with the stellar rotation axis.
 In the TRAPPIST-1 system, the most likely orientation of this field will bring energetic particles directly to the fourth planet’s face along polar streams, where they would break apart complex molecules that are needed to build life.
 Others believe that those particles might instead seed catalysis of pre-biotic molecules, helping life to proceed.
 In either scenario, these results are very important because they change our vision of the effect that energetic particles have on the habitability of planets in a quantitative way.
 Surprisingly, if the alignment is off the most likely one by a few tens of degrees, the particles might not reach the planet at all.